snehilvj/dmc-docs/docs/migration/migration.md

 DMC V2 is based on Mantine V8.
 For more information see the [Mantine 8 Changelog.](https://mantine.dev/changelog/8-0-0/) and the [DMC 2.0.0 Release announcement.]( /release-2-0-0)

-Starting with DMC v2.3.0, the `RichTextEditor` now uses [TipTap v3.3.1](https://tiptap.dev/docs/editor/getting-started/overview) (previous versions used TipTap v2.9.0).
-There are no known breaking changes.
-However, if you have implemented custom controls, review your implementation against the updated TipTap API to ensure compatibility.

 #### Switch withThumbIndicator

 [Switch](/components/switch) component default styles were updated, it now includes checked state indicator inside the